RuslanUchan/node-restful-shop/README.md

 # Node Rest Shop API

+*I'm trying to write a technical API docs.
+This is my first time.
+If maybe you've tried this API by following this docs and find some problems or if it works correctly, please tell me at [my email](ruslanuchan97@gmail.com).
+Thank you! :)*

 ### Introduction
-rest-shop is a Node-Express-MongoDB based restful API that imitates the work of a shopping application backend processes.
+Rest-Shop is a Node-Express-MongoDB based restful API that imitates the work of a shopping application backend processes.

 This application is a tutorial from [Academind's Restful API with Node.js playlist](https://www.youtube.com/playlist?list=PL55RiY5tL51q4D-B63KBnygU6opNPFk_q)